 Introduction

 Founded in 2009, Rhine-Waal University of Applied Sciences aims to provide an innovative, interdisciplinary and international academic environment for students coming from different regions of the world.
 With more than 7000 students studying in 25 undergraduate and 11 graduate programs as of 2018 (Rhein-Waal, 2017), it is essential for the university to gather and analyze students’ feedback on its academic services.
 While the university does collect feedback in the form of paper-based surveys every semester, it would be inherently difficult to find out the students’ emotions when performing text-based analyses on such collected data (Mathai) in order to further have a better understanding of the students’ reception expectation for the university’s academic services.
-Voice-based analyses, on the other hand, are proved to be more suitable and effective for such applications (Chavan and Gohokar, 2012).
+Voice-based analyses, on the other hand, have been proved to be more suitable and effective for such applications (Chavan and Gohokar, 2012).

+The focus of this project is, therefore, to apply Voice Emotion Detection technology, combined with the use of machine learning techniques, on spoken interviews about the university’s academic services to determine students’ emotions with respect to the students’ answers.
+This analysis is expected to help the university administration to explore these areas to improve the student life and experience by finding out the acceptance of students towards the conduct of study units like lectures and seminars.
+Since learning experiences are subjective and emotion influenced, emotion analysis may be beneficial to this area.
+The results must be evaluated critically and may provide a basis for suggestions on university improvement measures in future work.
+However, it is not presumable that every student knows, what will be beneficial to her/his academic learning and not every suggestion may be applicable for the whole body of students.
+Nevertheless, acceptance is an important consideration in academic planning of the university

-The focus of this project is, therefore, to apply Voice Emotion Detection technology, especially by use of machine learning techniques, in spoken interviews about the university’s academic services to determine students’ emotions with respect to their answers.
-For this, a questionnaire was designed with both contextual and psychological aspects in consideration in order to gather students’ feedback on the university’s academic services while still be able to trigger the students’ emotions when answering questions.
-Data-processing, feature extraction and classification techniques were applied to provide accurate predictions of the emotions and provide possible insights into the students’ experiences at Rhine-Waal University of Applied Sciences.
+To prepare the voice emotion analysis, a questionnaire was designed with a consideration of both contextual and psychological aspects to gather students’ feedback on the university’s academic services in addition to triggering the students’ emotions in their answers.
+Data preprocessing, feature extraction and classification techniques were applied to provide accurate predictions of the emotions and provide possible insights into the students’ experiences at Rhine-Waal University of Applied Sciences.

 This thesis is divided into the following chapters: